fscorrupt/awesome-stars/README.md

 - [koala73/worldmonitor](https://github.com/koala73/worldmonitor) - Real-time global intelligence dashboard.
 AI-powered news aggregation, geopolitical monitoring, and infrastructure tracking in a unified situational awareness interface
 - [xyzeva/k-id-age-verifier](https://github.com/xyzeva/k-id-age-verifier) - automatically verify your age on discord, twitch, kick, quora and more (k-id)
 - [obbyworld/obby](https://github.com/obbyworld/obby) - Modern IRC Client for the web, desktop and mobile.
+- [TryQuiet/quiet](https://github.com/TryQuiet/quiet) - A private, p2p alternative to Slack and Discord built on Tor & IPFS
 - [ada-bee/jellyfin-iina](https://github.com/ada-bee/jellyfin-iina) - IINA plugin for browsing and watching content from your Jellyfin server.
 - [kikootwo/ReadMeABook](https://github.com/kikootwo/ReadMeABook) - Fully Featured audiobook request and downloading engine to bring audiobooks up to speed with the modern automation standards
 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - The AI that really does things.
 Any OS.
 Any Platform.
 The lobster way. 🦞